Sinking of the Titanic: Preparing to abandon ship

 Titanic had a total of 20 lifeboats, comprising 16 wooden boats on davits, eight on either side of the ship, and four collapsible boats with wooden bottoms and canvas sides.
 The collapsibles were stored upside down with the sides folded in, and would have to be erected and moved to the davits for launching.
 Two were stored under the wooden boats and the other two were lashed atop the officers' quarters.
 The position of the latter would make them extremely difficult to launch, as they weighed several tons each and had to be manhandled down to the boat deck.
 On average, the lifeboats could take up to 68 people each, and collectively they could accommodate 1,178 – barely half the number of people on board and a third of the number the ship was licensed to carry.
 The shortage of lifeboats was not because of a lack of space nor because of cost.
 Titanic had been designed to accommodate up to 68 lifeboats.
 In fact, it carried more than the regulation lifeboats legislated by the Board of Trade and indeed more than there was time to launch.

+Captain Smith sends distress messages to Jack Phillips depicted in a 1912 illustration by Francis Arnold Collins.

 In an emergency at the time, lifeboats were intended to be used to transfer passengers off the distressed ship and onto a nearby vessel.
 (Note: An incident confirmed this philosophy while Titanic was under construction: the White Star liner Republic was involved in a collision and sank.
 Even though she did not have enough lifeboats for all passengers, they were all saved because the ship was able to stay afloat long enough for them to be ferried to ships coming to assist.)
 It was therefore commonplace for liners to have far fewer lifeboats than needed to accommodate all their passengers and crew, and of the 39 British liners of the time of over 10000 LT, 33 had too few lifeboat places to accommodate everyone on board.
 The White Star Line desired the ship to have a wide promenade deck with uninterrupted views of the sea, which would have been obstructed by a continuous row of lifeboats.